Lenin Raghuvanshi: Literary and academic contribution

 Lenin frequently contribute articles in local, national and international magazine and online websites.
 His latest book, Justice, Liberty, Equality: Dalits in Independent India, highlight cases of Dalits atrocities and throw the light on the inability of the administrative system to protect the poor and vulnerable of the Indian society.
 Book underline failure of Indian human rights system to protect the dignity of Dalits.
 Lenin, in his high pitch and critical tone, underscores dire need to bring the social change and appeal to bring necessary transformation in the Indian human rights machinery to prevent and redress human rights violations on Dalits and vulnerable people.

 He was one of a 12-person strong editorial board of Torture for 1998–2020.
 The Torture Journal is an international scientific journal that provides an interdisciplinary forum for the exchange of original research and systematic reviews by professionals concerned with the biomedical, psychological and social interface of torture and the rehabilitation of its survivors.
 He became member of advisory board at Journal of Transdisciplinary Peace Praxis (JTPP).
 He is also member of the IRCT Data and Research Methods Reference Group (Data Reference Group).
 The feature Chapter ‘Conscientisation of Untouchables in Indian Society’ in book titled 'Consciousness-Raising: Critical pedagogy and practice for social change'edited by Nilan Yu jointly written by Archana Kaushik, Lenin Raghuvanshi and Mohanlal Panda published by Routledge, an imprint of the Taylor and Francis group.
 Chapter explores the practice of untouchability through the experience of one Indian village.
 The chapter recounts the experience of PVCHR, a NGO, in breaking down the barriers that hindered the Dalits from enjoying their most basic rights through the mobilization and empowerment of Dalits to voice their concerns and fight for justice.
 At the G20 Interfaith Summit 2023 held at the World Peace Dome in Pune, Lenin Raghuvanshi, alongside Shruti, played a pivotal role in discussions addressing global issues such as violent conflicts, inequality, climate crisis, and declining trust in institutions.
 As speakers in parallel sessions 2A and 3A, they shared insightful perspectives on vulnerability, child protection, interfaith collaboration, and Sustainable Development Goals (SDGs).
 Their contributions, rooted in grassroots perspectives and best practices, resonated well with session chairs and the audience, emphasizing the transformative potential of interfaith collaboration within the G20 process.
 This showcased Lenin Raghuvanshi's commitment to tackling global challenges and driving positive change.

+Raghuvanshi authored Kashi (2026), a work in history and politics that examines Varanasi’s plural religious and cultural traditions alongside contemporary social and economic changes.
+The book discusses issues such as communalism, commodification of heritage, and structural inequalities, with particular reference to marginalized communities including Dalits, Muslims, widows, sanitation workers, and weavers.